-Nick Hall is Keeper of Artillery at the Royal Armouries Museum and is based at Fort Nelson.
+Nick Hall is Curator Emeritus of Artillery at the Royal Armouries.

-Brought up in Norwich where my historic surroundings both fixed (buildings), and movable (old cars and boats), left their mark.
+I was brought up in Norwich, where my historic surroundings, both fixed (buildings) and movable (old cars and boats), left their mark.

 I am a Fellow of the Society of Antiquities, and Associate of the Institute of Explosive Engineers.